craZAX42/smiles_streamlit/README.md

 If you want to run this on your own local machine, you can clone the repo and run `streamlit run smiles.py` from the directory with the `smiles.py` file.

 ## How It Works
-We're using RDKit to generate 3D coordinates of SMILES strings and py3Dmol renders the structure.
+We're using RDKit to generate 3D coordinates of SMILES strings and py3Dmol renders the structure deployed via streamlit.
+Hydralit components [hydralit](https://github.com/TangleSpace/hydralit_components) enables an easy way to setup a navigation bar.

 After you input SMILES strings to the textbox, you can compare the 2D and 3D structures side by side.
 There's a dropdown menu to select the style you want to render the models in.
 In the sidebar, you can select any two SMILES strings you've already input.